 When David Andreas’ eyes fell upon FANGORIA #82 during the spring of 1989, he became addicted to all things horror.
 The highlight of his life (so far) is having interned for FANGORIA during the summer of 1999.
 While amassing several thousand movie reviews for his own website, David received a Master of Fine Arts degree from LIU Southampton.
 Since 2007, he has been teaching English at several colleges, most notably St. Joseph’s College in Patchogue, NY.
-David hopes his forthcoming debut novel, will satisfy fans of character-driven horror stories.
+David hopes his forthcoming novel, ANGEL OF THE UNDERGROUND, the flagship publication of ODDITIES KJB, will satisfy fans of character-driven horror stories.

 JASON CARNEY, a poet, writer, and educator from Dallas, is a four-time National Poetry Slam finalist and was honored as a Legend of the Slam in 2007.
 Carney has performed and lectured at many colleges and universities as well as high schools and juvenile detention centers from California to Maine.
 Starve the Vulture: One Man’s Mythology is his memoir.